Antiokus314/express_seed/README.md

 1. Once completely defined, it should be added to the **app/middleware/index.js** load sequence
 1. It should **NOT** be loaded after the error middleware (unless there are special circumstances requiring it so)

-### routing
-Routing is done a two-step process.
-1. Declare the route(s)
-2. Create the controller

-In order to create a new set of endpoints/routes you just modify the code in the **app/middleware/routes.js** file and add to the load section.
-[This](https://www.npmjs.com/package/express-resource-routing) is the current routing module used.
-The interface is utilized exactly as specified.

 ## Install & Run

 ```
 git clone <url>